Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Nodes include `NodeIndexDocument`, `FeatureData`, `geometry`, `attribures`, and `SharedResource`.

-- [Node Index Document](docs/1.6/3DSNodeIndexDocument.cmn.md): a lightweight resource that represents a node, its topology, and other sub-resources.
+- [Node Index Document](docs/1.6/3DSNodeIndexDocument.cmn.md): A lightweight resource that represents a node, its topology, and other sub-resources.
-- [Feature Data](docs/1.6/featureData.cmn.md): a text resource that identifies the features within a node.
+- [Feature Data](docs/1.6/featureData.cmn.md): A text resource that identifies the features within a node.
 It can store the geometry and attributes for all the features in the node either by value or by reference.
-- [Geometry](docs/1.6/geometry.cmn.md): the geometries of the features, the identifiers of the owning features, the mapping between individual feature their geometry segments
+- [Geometry](docs/1.6/geometry.cmn.md): The geometries of the features, the identifiers of the owning features, the mapping between individual feature their geometry segments.
-- [Attribute](docs/1.6/attributeStorageInfo.cmn.md): describes the structure of the binary attribute data
+- [Attribute](docs/1.6/attributeStorageInfo.cmn.md): Describes the structure of the binary attribute data.
-- [Texture](docs/1.6/textureDefinition.cmn.md): describes how a feature is to be rendered
+- [Texture](docs/1.6/textureDefinition.cmn.md): Describes how a feature is to be rendered.
-- [Shared Resource](docs/1.6/sharedResource.cmn.md): models or textures that can be shared among features within the same layer
+- [Shared Resource](docs/1.6/sharedResource.cmn.md): Models or textures that can be shared among features within the same layer.

 An I3S profile uses either a single text-based subresource or separate binary subresources.
 The text-based resources contain all the geometry and attribute information (e.g. Point profile).
 The separate, binary subresources have self-contained geometry and attribute subresources (e.g. mesh pyramids).
 Applications that use the separate binary subresources do not need to fetch the feature data in order to interpret them.

-Each node has exactly one `NodeIndexDocument` and one `SharedDescirptors` document.
-The `FeatureData`, `geometry`, and `attribures` can be bundled to help optimize network transfer and client side reactivity.
+Each node has exactly one `NodeIndexDocument` and one `SharedDescriptors` document.
+The `FeatureData`, `geometry`, and `attributes` can be bundled to help optimize network transfer and client side reactivity.
 This helps balance index size and feature splitting with optimal network usage.

 There are always an equal number of `FeatureData` and `geometry` resources.
 Each set contains the corresponding data elements to render a complete feature.
 In order to avoid dependency on the `FeatureData` document, the geometry data is directly available as a binary resource.
 The geometry data includes all vertex attributes, feature counts, and mesh segmentation.

 Figure 2 below shows the node tree of an 3D Object Indexed Scene Layer with a mesh pyramid profile.

-- `Nodes` are in green circles
+- `Nodes` are in green circles.
-- `node identifiers` are in dark blue rectangles above each node
+- `Node identifiers` are in dark blue rectangles above each node.
-- `features` are in orange rectangles within each node.
+- `Features` are in orange rectangles within each node.
 The numbers in the rectangle are the feature identifiers.
-- `geometry` is in turquoise rectangles.
+- `Geometry` is in turquoise rectangles.
 Each geometry resource is an array of geometries, which includes mesh-segmentation information and the feature identifier.
 - Each node is connected to its children with a green line.
 - The attribute and texture resources are omitted from the figure for clarity.
 They follow a similar storage model to geometry.
 - Feature "6" has been generalized away at the lower level of detail node (node "3") and is intentionally no longer represented within its payload.